-Next, I will show you how to take backup of installed software in Windows XP/VISA and Windows 10/8/7 and previous Windows XP/Vista.
+Next, I will show you how to take backup of installed software in Windows 11/10/8/7 and previous Windows XP/Vista.
 Below will take Windows 10 as an example.

 Tips: There are Options, Schedule, and Scheme options available when you backup apps in Windows 10 or other systems.
 Click them to have more advanced settings.

 • Options: you can enable encryption and email notification.